-UPDATE: MPD has an SOP addressing consent searches.
+MPD has an SOP addressing consent searches.
 The SOP requires that an officer have an articulable reason for seeking a consent search, and that those reasons be documented.
 The SOP allows for the use of a written consent form when appropriate.
-Officers receive extensive training in constitutional law during the pre-service academy.
+Officers receive extensive training in constitutional law during the preservice academy.
 Periodic legal updates on cases and statutory changes are also provided.
+The current SOP language provides appropriate guidance to officers and respect for individual rights.